JamesSedlacek/Routing/README.md

 }
 ```

-2. The RoutingView will be used to inject the Router object into the view model.
+2. The `RoutingView` will be used to inject the `Router` object into the view model.
-Pass in the Route enumeration, so that the RouterView can use the Routes.
+Pass in the `Route` enum as a parameter, so that the `RouterView` can use the Routes.

 ``` swift
 import SwiftUI